MainulDip/iOS-study/Linux-Swift-Install.md

 -> Head over to the official Swift Open Source repo at https://www.swift.org/getting-started/ -> Install the toolchain
--> Download the exact swift package matching the linux distribution and architecture (x86) -> Extract the downloaded tra.zip anywhere or same directory -> Move the extracted folder to -> usr/share/swift -> to keep everything clean and separate
+-> Download the exact swift package matching the linux distribution and architecture (x86) -> Extract the downloaded tra.zip anywhere or same directory.
+-> Move the extracted folder to -> usr/share/swift -> to keep everything clean and separate
  - Terminal command to move
  - sudo mv theextracted-swift-package-file /usr/share/swift